See your Claude Code usage,

 macOS

 macOS 13+.
-The token is read from the login Keychain — click Always Allow on first launch.
+Builds the app, installs to /Applications, and starts at login (toggle in Settings).
+The token is read from the login Keychain - click Always Allow on first launch.

 Dropdown Settings